This savory spinach and mushroom breakfast casserole is a great way to start your day and it makes a great option for an easy dinner too!

 What to serve with breakfast casserole

 This savory breakfast casserole is hearty and filling, so it's great on its own.
 But it's also a great option to serve as part of a breakfast or brunch spread.
-It would be excellent served alongside a sweet dish like my cinnamon french toast sticks, lemon blueberry pancakes, or glazed blueberry biscuits and a plate of breakfast meats like bacon and sausage.

 Storage and reheating instructions